 We strongly encourage chapters to use a team approach, so that chapter co-coordinators can share in this work.
 In some chapters, these teams are divided according to tasks (for example, one co-coordinator focused on securing speakers, another focused on communication and outreach, etc.); in other chapters, co-coordinators may take responsibility for different sub-regions in that chapter and trade off monitoring the chapter email account.

 Chapter coordinators must join the EFA’s official communication channel and participate in the forum, as this is the mechanism through which they receive notifications and important administrative information and communicate with the chapter development chairperson.
 Currently, the official forum for this is hosted on Groups.io; chapter coordinators receive access to this site as part of their onboarding.

 THE CHAPTER COORDINATOR IS RESPONSIBLE FOR COMPLIANCE WITH ALL LOCAL LAWS.

-He/she is responsible for moderating the chapter’s discussion list.
-The chapter coordinator is responsible for making a concerted effort to keep topics and discussions professional, inclusive, and appropriate, and to always keep larger EFA interests and image in mind.
+Chapter coordinators are responsible for making a concerted effort to keep topics and discussions professional, inclusive, and appropriate, and to always keep larger EFA interests and image in mind.